Reviews

 Marian shares a private moment with her friend Peggy on whether she is doing the right thing in continuing her engagement to her cousin Dashiell.
 Peggy seems to cosign the whole thing lovingly but tells her that only she can answer.
 However, when Marian starts to list all his positive qualities, “He’s kind, a good father,” Peggy asks Marian if she’s trying to convince herself.
 Scenes and interactions like this really make me think about past conversations I have had about relationships with my husband.
 I feel strongly that going with what you believe may be the “safe man” could lead to a woman’s discontentment and vice versa (if a man is making a similar decision).

-I hope that Marian follows her heart and not the pressure from others in this decision.
-I can see it in her face and disposition that she knows she will have a good life with him but is not too keen on him.
+Hopefully Marian follows her heart and not the pressure from others in this decision.
+It’s quite apparent in both her face and disposition that she knows she will have a good life with him but is not too keen on him.
 It comes off that she is pulling her teeth to do so whenever she is around him.
 It’s humorous to watch.
 When he is in her presence, she gives him the energy one would give the “Can I get a hug” guy.
 Ha-ha!
 The one who is pining for your attention but that you don’t really care for.
 It’s not that he’s a bad person; it’s just that you don’t fancy him, and the more he expresses interest in you, the more you are repulsed.

 Do We Ship Cousin Dashiell and Marian or Marian and Larry?